eis/vagrant-jenkins-gerrit/README.md

 Steps to run:

 1. git clone ...
-2. git submodule update --init
+(2. git submodule update --init)
 3. vagrant up

 **Note: currently this installs only Jenkins, not Gerrit!
 It's a work in progress!**

+Another note: this doesn't actually use submodules(!).